 For more information about taking Lokelma during pregnancy, see the “Lokelma and pregnancy” section above.

 The active drug in Lokelma, sodium zirconium cyclosilicate, doesn’t get absorbed by your body.
 It binds (attaches) to potassium, and then your body gets rid of it.
-Therefore, a breastfed child isn’t expected to be exposed to the drug, and it’s considered safe to take Lokelma while breastfeeding.
+Therefore, a child who is breastfed isn’t expected to be exposed to the drug, and it’s considered safe to take Lokelma while breastfeeding.

 If you have questions about using Lokelma while breastfeeding, talk with your doctor.